 General Market Commentary

-This blog contains excerpts taken from the April 2017 edition of The Full Spectrum newsletter.
-To continue reading please request a complete copy here: The Full Spectrum: April 2017
+This blog contains excerpts taken from the July 2016 edition of The Full Spectrum newsletter.
+To continue reading please download the full copy here: The Full Spectrum: July 2016

 Spectrum Financial, Inc. is a Registered Investment Advisor.
 The Full Spectrum is published quarterly for its investors and account executives.
 This publication is not intended to offer or solicit investment advice, nor should anyone act upon any suggestions made herein, without individual counseling from your account executive regarding risks involved.
 There is no guarantee that the recommendations of management will prove to be as profitable in the future, as they have in the past.
 The information presented in this issue has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 Due to various factors, including changing market conditions, the content may no longer be reflective of current opinions or positions.
 A copy of Spectrum’s current written disclosure statement discussing advisory services and fees is available upon request.
 All rights reserved, please notify when quoting.